Retired & Senior Volunteer Program

 - Quarterly newsletter

-RSVP volunteers serve at Action Ministries, Be Concerned, Brighton Center, Faith Community Pharmacy, Hosea House, Legal Aid of the Bluegrass, Parish Kitchen, Senior Medicare Patrol, St. Augustine Parish Center, St. Elizabeth Healthcare, St. Paul’s Food Pantry, United Christian Volunteers, United Ministries, the VA Medical Center in Fort Thomas, and many more.
+RSVP volunteers serve at Action Ministries, Be Concerned, Brighton Center, Faith Community Pharmacy, Legal Aid of the Bluegrass, Parish Kitchen, Senior Medicare Patrol, St. Augustine Parish Center, St. Elizabeth Healthcare, St. Paul’s Food Pantry, United Christian Volunteers, United Ministries, the VA Medical Center in Fort Thomas, and many more.